swayamduhan/notes/javascript-cohort/React.md

 export default App
 ```

+- you can use Suspense without the routing and lazy loading too, it is just that iss case mein chaiye hota hai Suspense API

 ## prop drilling and fix using Context API
 if a state is stored in a higher ancestor and needs to be passed to the lowest child aur jo beech mein components aa rahe hain unko zarurat nahi hai un props ki bas neeche bhej rahe hain,